Becky139/mutts-cuts/README.md

 Update - More dependancies were added after deployment.
 [WhiteNoise](http://whitenoise.evans.io/en/stable/) was used instead of [Cloudinary](https://cloudinary.com/).

-For a small site, it's better for the web app to serve its own static files rather than rely on a 3rd part API.
+For a small site, it's better for the web app to serve its own static files rather than rely on a 3rd party API.
 It was also much easier to setup.

 ## Credits